What is a product development strategy: Key purpose, benefits & stages

 1. Identify a problem or need in the market

-When product teams forge ahead before pinpointing how a product will help their target customer, they risk building a product that doesn’t serve a relevant purpose.
+When product teams forge ahead without pinpointing how a product will help their target customer, they risk building a product that doesn’t serve a relevant purpose or the relevant people.
 And no amount of bells and whistles can sell a product like that.
-Too many product teams make this mistake; according to CB Insights, “Tackling problems that are interesting to solve rather than those that serve a market need” is the number one reason startups fail.

-If you’re googling product development strategies, chances are you already have the seed of an idea for a product.
-That’s perfectly fine — you haven’t jumped the gun.
 But before you invest time and resources into the idea, conduct generative research (i.e., research that gives you deep background knowledge about the people you’re building for).
 You’ll learn about their goals, behaviors, pain points, and existing processes — all key to developing a fully realized product packed with user value.

 Generative research comes in all shapes and sizes.
 Here are a couple of the primary methods:

-- Generative interviews, which help you learn about your target users’ problems and experiences, in their own words.
+- Generative interviews, which help you learn about your target users’ problems and experiences in their own words.

 - Field studies, which allow you to see how your target users approach those problems with existing tools through direct observation.